SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

     cd Engine/Platforms/HTML5
     ./HTML5Setup.sh

-This patches the UnrealEngine source with a bunch of fixes, downloads emscripten SDK and builds the various support libraries (e.g. PhysX).
+This patches the Unreal Engine source with a bunch of fixes, downloads emscripten SDK and builds the various support libraries (e.g. PhysX).
 It takes a while.
 At the end of this some notification sounds will be played to try and let you know it's finished and you should see the line `Success!` after a bunch of green messages. *If you do not see the 'Success!' line then something has gone wrong and any further steps will encounter problems so you should investigate/resolve the issue first.
 Issues with the HTML5Setup.sh step can also often leave Engine/Platforms/HTML/Build/emsdk in a broken state so deleting that directory is often a necessary part of trying again after you have chased down whatever the problem was.*

 Now do: